 The moral of this story is easy: Don’t let those tough-to-get-to places like attics and crawlspaces go too long without an inspection.
 You never know what might be growing right under (or over) your nose.

 But I want to repeat: Mold in the attic, in most circumstances, is both common and not a major concern.
-For some more information feel free to read the detailed article here:
+For some more information feel free to read the information provided here (from Environix - a local remediation company):